abusch/rustracer/README.md

 [![build status](https://travis-ci.org/abusch/rustracer.svg?branch=master)](https://travis-ci.org/abusch/rustracer)
 [![dependency status](https://deps.rs/repo/github/abusch/rustracer/status.svg)](https://deps.rs/repo/github/abusch/rustracer)

+> *Update (27/05/2020):* This project is not really developped anymore as I ran
+> out of steam and spare time.
+I'm doing a little bit of maintainance
+> occasionally, such as updating dependencies, to keep it from bitrotting but I
+> suggest you look at [rs_pbrt](https://github.com/wahn/rs_pbrt) for a more
+> full-featured port of `pbrt`.

 ## History

 It started as a little playground to play with raytracing concepts that I found